MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 >>     pip install -e .
 >> ~~~
 >>
->> Here, we have used astericks (`*`) to create a non-numbered list, and `::` followed by an indented block to indicate a code block.
+>> Here, we have used asterisks (`*`) to create a non-numbered list, and `::` followed by an indented block to indicate a code block.
 > {: .solution}
 {: .challenge}

 We can also add a Python code block, for example.
 The Sphinx RTD Theme will use syntax highlighting for Python code.
 ~~~
 Usage
 -------